rseah145/smw-term2/Journal_3_notes/Section A.md

 6. For the next 8 hours (or for how long the ticket is set to be valid), whenever the client wants to access a resource on the file server, it just creates a copy of the file server ticket from its Kerberos Tray and sends it to the file server.
 ![image](../images/Pasted%20image%2020230814122431.png)

 7. The file server uses its own password to decrypt the ticket sent by the client.
-(If successful, authenticates and verifies that the ticket was created by the KDC the only other server to know its password, otherwise it fails to authenticate)
+(If successful, authenticates and verifies that the ticket was created by the KDC, the only other server to know its password, otherwise it fails to authenticate)
 ![image](../images/Pasted%20image%2020230814122608.png)
 ![image](../images/Pasted%20image%2020230814122655.png)